Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: A Diophantine Property and Spectral Gap

 Our formulation of Diophantine is slightly different from the definition in \cite{dolgopyat2002mixing} as we refer directly to irreducible representations.
 We choose this formulation because it allows for a unified analysis of the action of $\Omega$ in diverse representations of $G$.

-\begin{prop} \cite[Thm.
+It is useful to compare Definition \ref{defn:defn_of_diophantine} with the simultaneous Diophantine condition used when studying translations on tori, such as is considered in \cite{damjanovic2019local} or \cite{petkovic2021classification}.
+The condition for tori is a generalization of the simultaneous Diophantine condition considered considered by Moser \cite{moser1990commuting} for circle diffeomorphisms.
+Denote by $\langle \cdot,\cdot\rangle$ denote the standard inner product in $\R^d$.
+A tuple of vectors $(\theta_1,\ldots,\theta_m)$ in $\R^d$ defines a tuple of translations of $\mathbb{T}^d$.
+We say that this tuple is $(C,\alpha)$-Diophantine if for every non-zero $k\in \Z^d$,

+One can see the relationship between this definition and the one for compact semisimple groups when we think of $\Z^d$ as indexing the unitary representations of $\mathbb{T}^d$.
+Although these definitions apply to different types of groups, one can check that the estimates at their core are equivalent: for a given unitary representation defined by $k\in \Z^d$, use the $\theta_i$ that achieves the maximum in \eqref{eqn:diophantine_torus_defn} to act on the representation defined by $k$.

+We now give a useful characterization of Diophantine subsets of compact semisimple groups. \begin{prop} \cite[Thm.
 A.3]{dolgopyat2002mixing} Suppose that $S$ is a finite subset of a compact connected semisimple Lie group $G$.
 Then $S$ is Diophantine if and only if $\overline{\langle S\rangle}=G$.
 Moreover, there exists $\epsilon_0(G)$ such that any $\epsilon_0$-dense subset of $G$ is Diophantine. \end{prop}

 Before proceeding to the proof we will show two preliminary results.

 \begin{lem} Suppose that $G$ is a compact connected semisimple Lie group.
 Suppose that $(\pi,V)$ is an irreducible unitary representation of $G$.
 Then for any $v\in V$ of unit length, any $X\in \mf{g}$ of unit length, and $t\ge 0$,